 Irish Water Spaniel

-The Irish Water Spaniel is a popular working and shows dog in Ireland, but the breed isn’t as well known in the US.
+A popular working and show dog in Ireland, the Irish Water Spaniel isn’t as well known in the US.
 Only around 125 Irish Water Spaniel puppies are registered each year, so this dog is pretty hard to find.

-This breed loves to swim and they even have webbed feet to help them along.
-The Irish Water Spaniel is active, they have are relatively easy to train, but they also like to goof around and can be a bit of a handful at times.
+This breed loves to swim and has webbed feet to help them along.
+The Irish Water Spaniel is active.
+Although they are relatively easy to train, they also like to goof around and can be a bit of a handful at times.

-Irish Water Spaniel’s love to have fun and they are certainly an entertaining addition to the family, but they do require early socialisation.
-They are also hunting dogs and they may not get on with smaller animals and birds.
+Irish Water Spaniels love to have fun and are an entertaining addition to the family, but they do require early socialization.
+They are also hunting dogs, so they may not get on with smaller animals and birds.

-Irish Water Spaniel’s have thick coats which need to be brushed three times a week to avoid mats and to remove dirt, debris and any bacteria.
-They are a low shedding breed and won’t leave hair deposits all over your house.
+Irish Water Spaniels a have thick coat which needs to be brushed three times a week to avoid mats and to remove dirt, debris and bacteria.
+They are a low-shedding breed that won’t leave hair deposits all over your house.
 They are also among the breeds that are considered hypoallergenic.

 Portuguese Water Dog